iclr-blogposts/2026/_posts/2026-04-27-neural-ops-in-biology.md

 Two strands of recent work point toward an interesting different perspective:

-- **Neural Operators (NOs)** learn maps between *function spaces*, such as initial conditions or input signals to full solution trajectories, with architectures that are approximately mesh / resolution independent <d-cite key="kovachki2023neural, li2020fourier"></d-cite>.
+- **Neural Operators (NOs)** learn maps between *function spaces*, such as initial conditions or input signals to full solution trajectories, with architectures that are approximately mesh / resolution independent <d-cite key="kovachki2023neural, li2021fourier"></d-cite>.
-- **Sparse Identification of Nonlinear Dynamics (SINDy)** discovers parsimonious governing equations from time-series data by selecting a small number of terms from a library of candidate nonlinear functions <d-cite key="desilva2020pysindy, brunton2016sindy, champion2022ensemble"></d-cite>.
+- **Sparse Identification of Nonlinear Dynamics (SINDy)** discovers parsimonious governing equations from time-series data by selecting a small number of terms from a library of candidate nonlinear functions <d-cite key="desilva2020pysindy, brunton2016discovering, champion2022ensemble"></d-cite>.

 This post investigates how these two ideas can be combined to move “beyond black-box predictions” in biology.
 The case study is a five-dimensional ODE model inspired by NF-κB signaling, in which only three species are treated as observed; a Fourier Neural Operator (FNO) is trained to reconstruct full trajectories, including hidden variables, from roughly twenty measurements per trajectory, after which SINDy is applied to dense trajectories from either the ground-truth simulator or the learned operator <d-cite key="hoffmann2002ikb"></d-cite>.
 Empirically, the FNO accurately interpolates unobserved species with Hill-type nonlinearities and supports arbitrary temporal resampling, while SINDy finds only approximate governing equations and performs similarly on simulator- and FNO-generated data—suggesting that the bottleneck lies in the complexity of biological dynamics and library design, not in operator learning itself.
+A GitHub repository with the code for experiments performed in this post is [available here](https://github.com/karthik-d/neurops-with-sindy).

 ---